Measures of physical mixing evaluate the economic mobility of the typical individual: Comparison of mixing time and relaxation time in RGBM

-We use RGBM to numerically present the procedure described in~\Sref{mixing-time}.
-In the concrete example, we focus on the role of the subsample size, $\tau$ and $\sigma$ in the duration of the relaxation period and the estimation of the relaxation time measure.
+A great body of literature has investigated the relationship between mixing time and relaxation time for ergodic Markov Chains, but its properties in continuous time processes and/or space processes remains less explored.

+To provide a glimpse on this relationship in mathematical models of wealth dynamics, we use RGBM and numerically compare the mixing time and relaxation times.
+We use these results to motivate our definition for the mixing time measure.

+We design our numerical study as follows.
+First, we simulate a population of RGBM using various parameter setups and calculate the total variational distance.
+Then, we calculate the relaxation time (analytically) and the mixing time (using the method described in \Sref{empirical-results} and a threshold $\varepsilon = 1/4$ ) and compare their values.

-For this purpose, in~\Fref{rgbm-mixing-time}A-B we plot the the total variational distance (on a log scale) as a function time and vary the subsample size, reallocation rate and the noise amplitude.
-Intuitively, the reallocation rate uniquely determines the relaxation time, whereas the noise amplitude has no effect, as argued in~\Sref{rgbm}.
-However, it appears that the subsample size critically determines the behavior of the stable state in the system as it determines the value of the stationary total variational distance $\beta^*$ (\Fref{rgbm-mixing-time}C).
-This is because the estimation of the distance relies on the differences between the empirical distribution function (\ie histogram), and the distribution function for the target stationary wealth distribution.
+Typical trajectory results for different reallocation rates, noise amplitudes, and subsample sizes are shown in~\Fref{rgbm-mixing-time}A-B. It can be easily noticed that the reallocation rate uniquely determines the relaxation time, whereas the noise amplitude has no effect, as argued in~\Sref{rgbm}.
+Interestingly, the subsample size also determines the convergence to the stable state in the system as it is proportional to the value of the stationary total variational distance $\beta^*$ (\Fref{rgbm-mixing-time}C).
+Lower subsample sizes lead larger $\beta^*$.
+This is because the estimation of the distance relies on the differences between the empirical distribution function (i.e., histogram), and the distribution function for the target stationary wealth distribution.
 Due to the subsample size always being a finite number, in empirical calculations, there will be differences between the empirical distribution and the target distribution, which will be translated in a positive total variational distance.
 As the subsample size increases, in the limit as the subsample size goes towards infinity, the differences will disappear.
+Indeed, we observe that this dependence decays exponentially and it is already insignificant for a population size that is around 10\% of the population.
+This subsample size is comparable to our empirical subsample created in \Sref{empirical-results}, and therefore we do not correct for the subsample size in our definition for mixing time.
+Nevertheless, in situations with smaller sample we might need adjustments.
+We leave the investigation for the exact relationship between mixing time and the subsample size as an interesting future exercise.

+In \Fref{rgbm-mixing-relaxation-time} we display the estimated relaxation and mixing times as a function of the reallocation rate for various noise amplitudes.
+These numerical results indicate that the mixing times estimated with $\varepsilon = 1/4$ and relaxation times lead to similar conclusions about the extent of mobility across the whole disribution in RGBM.
+There is only slight dependence of the mixing time on the noise amplitude for $\tau\to 0$, but this dependence becomes insignificant very quickly.
+Therefore, we use the definition for mixing time as given by~\eqref{eq:mixing-time}.